fedefabre/get-cities/README.md

 ### UX Concerns

 - Keeping the selected cities at the top of the list could be improved adding some chips over the input, which will show always the selecteds.
 Also adding an X on those chips will be quicker to remove favorites.

+---
+### Known issues for future releases

+- When the user select a new favorite city and does a quick scroll before the city ends loading the new preference then some other cities appear randomly as selected.